AI Infrastructure Capex Surge

 CyrusOne has received approval to build a data center in Sangamon, Illinois, which will offer up to 634MW of capacity upon completion.

-New factories are being established to support the AI buildout, with power and cooling vendors increasing their capacity to meet the growing demand.
+New factories are being established to support the AI buildout, indicating a trend of localizing the data center supply chain with power and cooling vendors expanding their capacity.

 Intel has joined Elon Musk's $20 billion TeraFab project, with the chipmaker announcing its involvement five months after Musk suggested Tesla might collaborate with Intel on the initiative.